 In addition to renovating the Fairfield Road building, the Community Association built a 1500 sq .ft. multi-purpose room and a 900 sq. ft. commercial kitchen attached to the new school.
 The multi-purpose room, named the Garry Oak Room, is used extensively for recreation programs, meetings, and special events and is available for rent to community groups.

 The commercial kitchen has been designed as a teaching centre for cooking classes and as a special event kitchen.
 This entire space is designated as an Emergency Reception Centre for the City of Victoria Emergency Preparedness Program.
 In 2002, we acquired “the Portable” directly behind the Community Place.
 It has been upgraded with an accessible ramp and washroom.
-It is a multi-use space used by our OSC program and is available to rent.
+It is currently used as an all-day Early Learning Centre and is available to rent.
 It is a useful addition to the Community Association’s spaces.

 Over the past decade, the association has undertaken projects to improve our operations and our facilities.
 In 2006 the board adopted a comprehensive new Policy and Procedures Manual.
 An operational review was undertaken in 2007 which provided concrete recommendations to support the growth of the organization.
 Physically, the main Place building was renovated to provide more purpose-built office space for the growing staff.